 - Family Violence Info Line – if you or someone you know is experiencing family violence or abuse, and you have questions or want to anonymously find out about programs, resources and services

 - Alberta Provincial Abuse Helpline – if you suspect someone is experiencing family violence or abuse

-- Family violence – Help with costs to leave – if you need help with expenses and other supports to leave an abusive situation and get to safety and start a new life
+- Help with costs to leave a family violence situation – if you need help with expenses and other supports to leave an abusive situation and get to safety and start a new life

 - Safer Spaces certificate to end tenancy – if you are in a domestic violence situation and need to end your tenancy agreement without paying a penalty

 - Programs for victims of crime – if you and your family require help recovering from the effects of a serious crime